EleborGB/kernelProto/README.md

 ## General Information
 KernelProto is a program, to be run as daemon, written in C language that export API via named socket to communicate withe *Kernel Sistemi* PLC and expansion cards.
 KernelProto permits to read and write data into PLC and/or an expansion card using *Kernel Sistemi* protocol.
-KernwlProto is written to run in Linx environment in pure C.
+KernelProto is written to run in Linx environment in pure C.
 KernelProto was developed in the aim to give fast serial port access to high level languages. ex.
 Javascript & Nodejs, Python , Java.